Cessna DC-6

 The Cessna Model DC-6 was a 1920s American high-wing four-seat tourer built by the Cessna Aircraft Company.
 It was used by the United States Army Air Corps as the UC-77/UC-77A.

 Design and development

 The DC-6 was a scaled-down four-seat version of the six-seat CW-6.
 It was rolled out in February 1929 and went into production in two versions, the DC-6A and DC-6B.
 Both versions were type certificated on October 29, 1929.
 The Wall Street crash that day and subsequent depression reduced demand for the aircraft and only about 20 of each model were produced.

 Operational history

 In addition to use as private touring aircraft, DC-6As and DC-6Bs saw use as newspaper delivery aircraft and were impressed as liaison aircraft with the United States Army Air Forces (USAAF) in 1942.

+The DC-6A was designated the UC-77 and the DC-6B, the UC-77A; note that the company's 6B model became the 77A.